 Focus on the Children

-Keep in mind that co-parenting, just like parenting itself, it not an easy feat.
-Expect to argue from time to time and disagree on important points.
-You have the greater challenge of dealing with childhood problems and behaviors over a great distance.
-Utilize the above mentioned tips and remember the most important goal of parenting: to make the best possible outcome for your children.
+Keep in mind that virtual co-parenting, just like any other parenting arrangement, is not an easy feat.
+Expect to run into co-parenting issues and argue from time to time and disagree on important sticking points.
+Utilize the above-mentioned tips and remember the most important goal of parenting: to make the best possible outcome for your children.